PhilippPro/PhilippPro.github.io/_posts/2020-7-8-catboost_better_than_the_rest.md

 ## Algorithm versions

-The algorithms are used with their most actual version on first of March. **checkpoint** R package is used to obtain the correct versions on this date for the packages available on CRAN.
+The algorithms are used with their most actual version on first of March 2020. **checkpoint** R package is used to obtain the correct versions on this date for the packages available on CRAN.
 For the other I took the version on github available on this date.

 ## Why using the defaults?